hchiam/learning-interviews/README.md

 [Connections](https://hchiam.blogspot.com/2016/11/learning-faster-and-memory-structures.html)

 _**Don't get stuck:**_ In your own words.
 Aloud.
 Draw.
 Examples.
+Manually.
 Pseudocode.
-Brute force first.
-Manually.
+Brute force first. `Ot(?)` and `Os(?)`.
 Best conceivable runtime.
 Patterns.
-Heuristic.
+Heuristics.
 Base case and build.
 Try with just one item first (even for an iterative solution).
 See if sorting helps you find a pattern.
 Run through the data structure "alphabet" (hash table, etc.).
 [Put some key CtCI takeaways into your mind palace](https://app.memrise.com/course/6044034/abridged-ctci-mp-71/).

 ## Practice